NEC SX-Aurora TSUBASA: Hardware

 SX-Aurora TSUBASA is a successor to the NEC SX series and SUPER-UX, which are vector computer systems upon which the Earth Simulator supercomputer is based.
 Its hardware consists of x86 Linux hosts with vector engines (VEs) connected via PCI express (PCIe) interconnect.

 High memory bandwidth (0.75–1.2 TB/s), comes from eight cores and six HBM2 memory modules on a silicon interposer implemented in the form-factor of a PCIe card.
 Operating system functionality for the VE is offloaded to the VH and handled mainly by user space daemons running the VEOS.

 Depending on the clock frequency (1.4 or 1.6 GHz), each VE CPU has eight cores and a peak performance of 2.15 or 2.45 TFLOPS in double precision.
-The processor has the world's first implementation of six HBM2 modules on a Silicon interposer with a total of 24 or 48GB of high bandwidth memory.
+The processor has the world's first implementation of six HBM2 modules on a Silicon interposer with a total of 24 or 48 GB of high bandwidth memory.
 It is integrated in the form-factor of a standard full length, full height, double width PCIe card that is hosted by an x86_64 server, the Vector Host (VH).
 The server can host up to eight VEs, clusters VHs can scale to arbitrary number of nodes.